bperel/squt/README.md

 Both of them should be in your PATH environment variable.

-Then se our Vagrant box :
+Then use our Vagrant box :
 ```
 vagrant init bperel/squt-wheezy
 vagrant up